-- Pupils in public care and children that were previously in public care (including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted) - 2.
+- Looked After Children and children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangement order or special guardianship order) - 2.
 Students who will have siblings at the school; - 3.
 Students of staff at the school; - 4.
 Students living in the catchment area of the school on the basis of closeness to the school; - 5.
 Students living outside the catchment area of the school on the basis of closeness to the school.